PoisotLab/ms_networkary_classifiers/README.md

 other fields [@Saito2015PrePlo; @Jeni2013FacImb].

 Thirdly, regardless of network connectance, maximizing informedness required a training set balance of about 0.5, and maximizing the MCC required a training set bias of 0.7 and more.
-This has an important consequence in ecological networks, for which the pool of positive cases (interactions) to draw from is typically
-small: the most parsimonious measure (*i.e.* the one requiring to discard the least amount of information to train the model) will give the best validation potential, and is probably the informedness [maximizing informedness is the generally accepted default for imbalanced classification;
+This has an important consequence in ecological networks, for which the pool of positive cases (interactions) to draw from is typically small: the most parsimonious measure (*i.e.* the one requiring to discard the least amount of information to train the model) will give the best validation potential, and is probably the informedness [maximizing informedness is the generally accepted default for imbalanced classification;
 @Schisterman2005OptCut].
+This last result suggests that the amount of bias *is* an hyper-parameter that must be fine-tuned, as using the wrong bias can lead to under-performing models.

 One key element for real-life data that can make the prediction exercise more tractable is that some interactions can safely be assumed to be impossible;
 indeed, a lot of networks admit a stochastic block model as a good approximation [*e.g.* @Xie2017ComCom].
 In ecological networks, this can be due to spatial constrains [@Valdovinos2019MutNet], or to the long-standing knowledge that some links are "forbidden" due to traits [@Olesen2011MisFor] or abundances [@Canard2014EmpEva].
-The matching rules [@Strona2017ForPer] can be incorporated in the model either by adding compatibility traits, or by *only* training the model on pairs of species that are not likely to be forbidden links.
+The matching rules [@Strona2017ForPer; @Olito2015SpeTra] can be incorporated in the model either by adding compatibility traits, or by *only* training the model on pairs of species that are not likely to be forbidden links.
 Besides forbidden links, a real-life case that may arise is multi-interaction or multi-layer networks [@Pilosof2017MulNat].
 These can be studied using the same general approach outlined here, either by assuming that pairs of species can interact in more than one way (wherein one would train a model for each type of interaction, based on the relevant predictors), or by assuming that pairs of species can only have one type of interaction (wherein this becomes a multi-label classification problem).